 Because they tackle real problems, and they work with real equipment, from personal pads, wood saws, or robots in science or mosaics in art, our 7th grade students generate abundant enthusiasm for learning, both individually and with friends.
 Picture 7th graders as they pair to teach English class or huddle outdoors to evaluate PH levels in sunscreen.
 They walk to the Spanish grocery at lunch and chat with native speakers.
 They research an artist of interest, write well-documented reports, replicate the artist's style, build web pages and give presentations.
 They are active learners, busy, bright, and curious.
 All of this is what makes 7th grade learning different at The Lexington School.
 Ownership of one's work and thoughts are what drives them.
 It is what builds the curiosity and courage that is the key to each individual student’s maximized potential and success.
 We work hard and we play hard in Middle School, but the balance is what is important.
 With a culture of expectation where trying hard and being smart is cool, we can ask for more.
 We can challenge their minds in ways other schools cannot.
 It may be middle school, but there is no teaching to the middle at this one.
 In this TLS culture, there is a need for expression, which is why all Middle Schoolers take a complete curriculum of the arts all year long, and it is why they break frequently during the day for food and play.
 It is also why we offer an active itinerary of electives and competitive sports.
 Our ultimate goal is to graduate the student who is well-prepared to tackle any and all secondary school programs, the student who is well-rounded, and the student who is still curious, who still loves going to school to learn new things.

 8th grade is the capstone year.
 It is the year where the final piece of architecture is placed to complete the arch of who these kids have become through The Lexington School experience.
 TLS 8th graders are the leaders of the school, and that doesn’t mean each is a member of student government.
 It means eighth graders are the top of the food chain, and they know it.
 They are role models for our younger students, and they have certain responsibilities and experiences no one else has.
-Eighth grade students must give a “Capstone Speech” in which they present a topic of interest to the entire Middle School using research and technology and including aspects of each of the Mission Skills.
-All eighth graders participate in at least eight hours of community service outside The Lexington School as well as service responsibilities within the school.
+Eighth grade students each participate in a capstone experience.
+In past years, those have taken the form of presentations to the whole division and written essays modeled after the "This I Believe" framework.
 Eighth grade is the final chapter in The Lexington School book, and it is compelling.
 With Algebra I the minimum mathematics class offered, three years of foreign language as a core subject, an interdisciplinary pre-AP English and history curriculum, and three complete sciences in Anatomy, Physics, and Chemistry, Lexington School students have essentially completed the first year of high school, so students are ready for a competitive and advanced secondary program.
 A year of leadership culminates with a final lesson in courage for our eighth graders as they join faculty and their fellow students in an epic Southwest adventure.
-It includes Zion and the Grand Canyon for a week of camping, climbing, hiking, biking, and all the natural and human lessons that accompnay such a sublime experience.
+It includes Zion and the Grand Canyon for a week of camping, climbing, hiking, biking, and all the natural and human lessons that accompany such a sublime experience.
 We believe that learning also occurs outside the four walls of the classroom, experiential education is vital to the eighth grade experience.
 It is through this final journey that the Lexington School mission is complete.
 Our graduates leave The Lexington School filled with the academic skill and desire to compete anywhere at any level, and they have within them the courage and confidence to make wise choices and overcome obstacles for the rest of their lives.